 2. Find her ring size

-To make sure the ring fits, find another ring of hers she wears and bring it in to the jewelry store to have them figure out her ring size.
+To make sure the ring fits, find another ring of hers she wears and brings it into the jewelry store to have them figure out her ring size.
 This may be a difficult task but it will be worth it, so get your sneaky ninja skills on.

 3. Figure out her style